RVing with Dogs in the Rain: The Messy Struggle No One Talks About

 One of the best things about traveling in a motorhome is the ability to bring your pet along with you for the ride.
-But when the weather turns nasty and the rain starts to fall, your dream trip can quickly turn into the Worst Thing About RVing With Dogs!
+But when the weather turns nasty and the rain starts to fall, your dream trip can quickly turn into The Messy Struggle No One Talks About!

 This post contains affiliate links.
 As a participant in Amazon Associates and various affiliate programs, we are compensated when qualifying purchases are made through our referral links at no additional cost to you.
 Full Disclosure

-Wet Dog Belly after a short walk in the rain.
+Wet dog belly after a walk in the rain.

 A wet dog in a motorhome can not only be smelly and messy, but they can also be cold, miserable, and even run the risk of developing hypothermia.